ZeyuCao/Game-of-Thrones/README.md

 In the first place find the appropriate python markdown

-And then follow the steps
+And then follow the steps, this is about text mining